 where $\tilde\nabla_\mu^{{\scriptscriptstyle R, \Sp}}$, the twisted version of the lift of $\nabla_\mu^{{\scriptscriptstyle R}}$ to the spinor bundle, is given by

 where $K^b_{\,\, \mu a}=g^b(\frac{1}{2}\g^{b\kappa}(\partial_{ra}\g_{\mu\kappa}-\partial_{a}\g^{\scriptscriptstyle R}_{\mu\kappa})-\partial_\mu g_a)$. \end{proposition}

 This provides an intrinsic expression of $\Dir$ in terms of the $\tgm^a$, the Christoffel symbols $\Gamma^{b}_{{\scriptscriptstyle R}\,\mu a}$, and the terms $K^{b}{}_{\mu a}$, each directly associated with the metric $\gr$ and $r$.
-The $\tw$-morphism then acts as a local signature change\footnote{Because the action of $r$ is local.}, analogous to a Wick rotation, but without introducing any complex structure.
-Note that $\rho$ acts only at the level of the Clifford algebra, since $\rho|_{\CM}=\bbbone$ in the manifold case.
+The $\tw$-morphism then acts as a local signature change\footnote{Because the action of $r$ is local.}, analogous to a Wick rotation but without introducing any complex structure.
+Since the construction is carried out in the compact setting, this transformation should be understood at the level of the Clifford and Dirac data, rather than as a full pseudo-Riemannian space-time construction endowed with a global causal structure.
 Further details can be found in \cite{nieuviarts2025emergence}.